 - Store it in the fridge for up to 2 weeks.
 Some people say coffee is great long after the two weeks.

 - You can also freeze this coffee as described on my coffee ice cubes recipe.
 But you will have to brew it a bit more concentrated for this purpose.

 Yama Glass Dutch Cold Drip Coffee Maker

-This Dutch cold brew coffee maker is beautifully crafted with Yama glass, and carved wood.
+This Dutch cold brew coffee maker is beautifully crafted with Yama glass and carved wood.
 The ceramic filter gives your cup more body than brewing with paper filters.
-The dripping adjustment works great, and the fittings are a good quality ones.
+The dripping adjustment works great, and the fittings are good quality ones.
 For the top paper, the Aeropress filters are perfect.

 The unit doesn’t fit in any kitchen environment, it’s rather tall, and its unique design doesn’t work for everybody.
 If you think it won’t look good in your kitchen, then it probably won’t.